dsmohiit/Python/README.md

 # Python
-This repository contains daily progress of my python learnings
+This repository contains daily progress and learnings of Python.